Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

 We fit the recovered positions of KQ Pup B with an astrometric orbit in PMOIRED.
-We do not fit well-known parameters - $P$, $K_{\rm A}$, $\gamma$, and the time of periastron, while for other parameters, we use orbital parameters from \citet{rossi92} as starting values.
 We do the fitting in two ways.
-First, we fit only the VLTI data, including the RVs from the spectro-interferometric data.
-Second, we augment the fit with archival and new RV data (VLTI+RV) from other instruments, specifically for KQ Pup A (STELLA, \citealt{cowley65}) and KQ Pup B (Br$\gamma$ with VLTI, H$\alpha$ with STELLA, and IUE SWP).
-To ensure that the orbital solution is not affected by intrinsic variability in our targets, we set RV errors for the fitting based on observed variability in Fig. \ref{fig:kq_pup_spectra_rv_1}, i.e., we set the velocity error for KQ Pup A to $2.5 \rm \: km\,s^{-1}$ (RSG oscillations) and to $5 \rm \: km\,s^{-1}$ for KQ Pup B (variability of Balmer lines).
+First, we fit only the VLTI-GRAVITY data (VLTI epochs), including the RVs from the spectro-interferometric data.
+For the fitting procedure, we fixed the well-known parameters by \citet{cowley65, gonzalez02} such as - $P_{\rm A+B}$, $K_{\rm A}$, $\gamma$, and the time of periastron, while for other parameters, we use their results as starting values.
+Second, we leave all parameters free and augment the fit with the archival and new RV data from other instruments (VLTI global+RV), allowing us to independently determine all parameters, including $P_{\rm A+B}$ and the time of periastron.
+Specifically, for KQ Pup A, we used RVs from STELLA, \citet{cowley65}, and IUE LW spectra, while for KQ Pup B, we used RVs from Br$\gamma$ (VLTI), IUE SWP spectra, and H$\alpha$ from ESPaDOnS taken at apastron.
+The list of RVs used for the orbital fit is listed in Table \ref{table:table_rvs}.
+To ensure that the orbital solution is not affected by intrinsic variability in our targets, we increase the RV errors for the fitting based on the observed variability in Fig. \ref{fig:kq_pup_spectra_rv_1}, i.e., we set the velocity error for KQ Pup A to $2.5 \: \rm km\,s^{-1}$ (RSG oscillations) and to $5 \: \rm km\,s^{-1}$ for KQ Pup B (variability in the disk and wind).
+Errors were determined using the bootstrapping method in PMOIRED.